 Router Gear Turned Up

-The new router was massive (2.8 Amp power pack too) and was way bigger than the copper router.
+The new router has a massive (2.8 Amp power pack too) and was way bigger than the copper router.
 My wife’s parents Telstra router (below) was tiny compared to the one we were sent.
-I noticed our router had Fibre printed on it 🙂

 The Telstra technician (just one person) arrived at 8:40am (while I was dropping off one of my kids too daycare).
 I came home to see the install had started.

 Install took 1 hour to install and sync with Telstra.
 The install technician said it was FTTN not FTTP.
 What??
 He said he can do Fibre to the Premise for customers in this region.

 Telstra FTTN Performance (50/20 Megabytes)

 My previous provider used to deliver 47 Megabits down at non-peak times and 19 Megabits up and about 44 Megabits down at peak times and 16 Megabits up.